Unified Development Ordinance

 2. List the name or names of the owner or owners of the property;

-3. Describe those elements of the property that are integral to its historical, prehistorical, architectural, archaeological and/or cultural significance;
+3. Describe those elements of the property that are integral to its historical, prehistorical, architectural and/or cultural significance;

 4. Describe the nature of the commission's jurisdiction over the interior, if any and those interior features of the property to be reviewed for certificates of appropriateness if they are to be changed;